Dominion Founder Deposition in Lindell Lawsuit

 Clarifying Facts About Dominion Systems

+Dominion alleges that Lindell’s words resulted in contract cancellations, business loss, and a deterioration of public trust.
+The deposition will help quantify the financial and reputational damage caused by these claims.
 Legal analysts from Harvard Law School note that financial losses play a key role in defamation lawsuits, as plaintiffs must prove actual damages in court.

 Establishing Credibility